andrew/ultimate-awesome/README.md

 - [awesome-NeRF](https://github.com/MatrixBrain/awesome-NeRF) - A curated list of awesome neural radiance fields (NeRF) papers.
 - [awesome-golem](https://github.com/golemfactory/awesome-golem) - A community-curated list of awesome projects and resources related to the Golem peer-to-peer computational resources marketplace.
 - [awesome-django-cms](https://github.com/mishbahr/awesome-django-cms) - A curated list of awesome django-cms add-ons.
 You should also checkout:
+- [awesome-django-security](https://github.com/vintasoftware/awesome-django-security) - A collection of Django security-related tools and libs.
 - [awesome-python-testing](https://github.com/cleder/awesome-python-testing) - Collection of awesome 😎️ Python resources for testing .
 - [awesome-django-performance](https://github.com/st3v3nmw/awesome-django-performance) - A curated list of libraries, tools, blog articles, and books to help profile and optimize your Django project.
 - [Awesome-LLM4Security](https://github.com/liu673/Awesome-LLM4Security) - This project aims to consolidate and share high-quality resources and tools across the cybersecurity domain.